divaamahajan/Task-Manager/README.md

 6. **HTTP Methods:**

 When a user submits the form with modified data, the "`POST`" method is used to send the data to the server.
-The view function checks for the "POST" method and, if it is detected, the modified data is saved to the database using the "`modify`" function of the "`TaskForm`" class in our app's [forms.py](https://github.com/divaamahajan/Task-Manager/blob/main/task_manager_django/task_manager_app/forms.py) file.
+The view function checks for the "`POST`" method and, if it is detected, the modified data is saved to the database using the "`modify`" function of the "`TaskForm`" class in our app's [forms.py](https://github.com/divaamahajan/Task-Manager/blob/main/task_manager_django/task_manager_app/forms.py) file.

 7. **Templates:**